xaviernogueira/gcs_gui_docs/source/Pages/tab5.rst

    :width: 500

 Centerline ends must be aligned *relative to flow path* (i.e. same cross-section), and don't necessary have to end at the same point.
+Below we see an example of properly aligned centerline ends.

 .. image:: images/draft_edit2.png
    :width: 500

-Finally we have an example of prepped draft centerlines that are ready to finalize!
+Finally we have an example of edited draft centerlines that are ready to be finalized!
 They are continous, start and end at the same cross-section, and represent each flow stage's flow direction well.

 .. image:: images/draft_lines_prep.png